Clara Parkes: Career

 Parkes was taught to knit aged eight, by her grandmother.
 After graduating from Mills College, Parkes began her career in high tech publishing in San Francisco before moving to Maine and launching her online magazine Knitter's Review in 2000.
-In 2012 she purchased a 676 lb. bale of American Merino wool and began a crowd-funded project known as The Great White Bale, in which she chronicled the process of turning the raw wool into finished yarn.
+In 2012, she purchased a 676 lb. bale of American Merino wool and began a crowd-funded project known as The Great White Bale, in which she chronicled the process of turning the raw wool into finished yarn.
 This project led to the creation of her own small-batch yarn company, Clara Yarn.
 She is a Certified Level 1 Wool Classer, and a member of the American Sheep Industry Association.

 Parkes appeared in the Yarn Spotlight segment on the 9th, 10th, and 11th seasons of Knitting Daily TV, a television show produced by Interweave Press for PBS.

 In March 2020, Parkes launched The Daily Respite, a brief daily general-interest newsletter via the Substack platform.

-Her current undertaking is The Wool Channel, a multimedia effort to raise awareness and appreciation of wool.
+In 2022, Parkes also launched The Wool Channel, a multimedia effort to raise awareness and appreciation of wool.
 The Wool Channel outlets include a free newsletter and YouTube channel; paid members also have access to a long-form newsletter, a community app, and video content.

+In February 2026, Parkes became the first-ever serial fiction writer for Modern Daily Knitting, authoring a nine-chapter serial mystery about the fictional textile sleuth Clarice Clarple.

 Knitter's Review

 In 2000 Parkes founded Knitter's Review, a knitting review website which became a major social media resource for knitters before the advent of Ravelry.
 Using her experience creating the website Tech Shopper and technology acquired from the Quilter's Review, she began to publish product reviews, a weekly newsletter, and created an interactive user forum.
-At its peak, the Knitter's Review Forums had over 70,000 members.
+At its peak, the Knitter's Review Forums had more than 70,000 members.
 For several years Knitter's Review sponsored a fundraising drive for Heifer International, raising in excess of $47,000.
-In 2002 members of the forums created a small, in-person gathering that grew into a larger annual event known as the Knitter's Review Retreat.
-By the time of the final Knitter's Review Retreat in 2015 it had become known as a "bucket list" item for knitters.
+In 2002, members of the forums created a small, in-person gathering that grew into a larger annual event known as the Knitter's Review Retreat.
+By the time of the final Knitter's Review Retreat in 2015, it had become known as a "bucket list" item for knitters.
 In 2015 she retired the old Knitter's Review site and forums, although many of her reviews and articles are still available at the site.